 To make the open-center peonies:

-More DIY Paper Flower Ideas:
+More DIY Paper Flower Tutorials with step-by-step instructions:

 Make Easy Paper Roses From Dollar Store Streamers

 This craft was a happy little accident.
-Don't you just love those?!
-I wanted to create some crepe paper flowers, but I couldn't find crepe paper ANYWHERE locally.
-And I didn't feel like spending a ton of money or time to buy it online.
+Don’t you just love those?!
+I wanted to create some crepe paper flowers, but I couldn’t find crepe paper ANYWHERE locally.
+And I didn’t feel like spending a ton of money or time to buy it online.
+This is a quick way to make easy paper flowers on a budget.

 DIY Paper Flower Valentine's Day Wreath With Cricut